The answer, of course, is multifaceted.

 Establishing genetic advantages and limitations can improve motivation

 Despite the definitive nature of DNA testing, the interpretation of genetic code will not limit athletic potential or rule out the possibility of a competitive sports career.
-In fact, it will achieve the opposite.
+In fact, it may achieve the opposite.

 Understanding their own genotype will empower athletes with the foresight of how their bodies will respond to different types of exercise.
 For example, runners who do not carry a genetic advantage for endurance will need to allow for a longer training period before a marathon than those whose genes allow for faster improvements in VO2max.

-Similarly, the expected time frame for the visible results of weight training to emerge, will depend on genetic variation.
-In this way, genetic testing can be used to manage expectations, direct training towards areas of inherent strength and refine preparation strategies for competitive events.
+Similarly, the expected time frame for the visible results of weight training to emerge will depend on genetic variation.
+In this way, genetic testing can be used to manage expectations, direct training towards areas of inherent strength, and refine preparation strategies for competitive events.

 Injury risk and the accurate prescription of rest can also be determined by DNA